michaelhdev/project-4/README.md

 - The status changes on the website.

 ## Issues
 - Give less space for votes – bugs/features with large names are extending their container.
+PASS
-- The percentages on the graph are not appearing correctly
+- The percentages on the graph are not appearing correctly PASS
-- When sorting features by donations, the are returned assending it would be better decending
+- When sorting features by donations, the are returned assending it would be better decending PASS
-- You can force browse to sections of the site when you are not logged in
+- You can force browse to sections of the site when you are not logged in PASS

 ## Responsiveness Testing
 The responsiveness was tested extensively on different devises using Chromes developement tools.